telerik/ajax-docs/controls/grid/how-to/Common/customize-griddropdowncolumn.md

 Online demo which demonstrates the behavior of GridDropDownColumn is available [ here ](http://demos.telerik.com/aspnet-ajax/Grid/Examples/GeneralFeatures/ColumnTypes/DefaultVB.aspx).

->note The built-in GridDropDownColumn is designed to be used mainly with DataTables in order to easily map and generate their dropdown items values in conjunction with the DataField/ListValueField/DataSourceID/ListDataMember values of the column.
+>tip The built-in GridDropDownColumn is designed to be used mainly with DataTables in order to easily map and generate their dropdown items values in conjunction with the DataField/ListValueField/DataSourceID/ListDataMember values of the column.
 For custom objects collections consider replacing the GridDropDownColumn with template column holding MS DropDownList in its edit template (generating/binding the items for the MS DropDownList inside the ItemDataBound handler of RadGrid).
 >